 One of the main hikes in Island in the Sky is the easy Mesa Arch trail near the entrance.
 It’s the most photo-esque part of the park and is a simple half mile paved walk to get there.
 You’ll definitely want to check it out.

 Depending on skill level, you can add Upheaval Dome, Syncline Loop, Aztec Butte, or whatever you like to the mix.
 Warning though, the Syncline Loop is pretty difficult and long.
-You basically climb town a cliff.
+You basically climb down a cliff.
 It’s really pretty though!

-Upheaval Dome is probably the best option if you want a moderate hike to make your trip more worth while.
+Upheaval Dome is probably the best option if you want a moderate hike to make your trip more worthwhile.
 Aztec Butte is pretty fun but there is a bit of a rock climbing aspect so be careful.

 In the Needles District, there are a few hikes you can check out when entering the park from Highway 211.
 The biggest appeal of this district in my opinion is how far it is from civilization.
 I’ve checked out Slickrock Foot which was a fun and relatively flat 3-mile loop and the Pothole Point area where you can check out neat formations and a great overlook of the Needles.